 In September 2006, we entered into a consulting agreement with Lee Iacocca, one of our directors, under the terms of which Mr. Iacocca will provide consulting services to us related to marketing and advertising for a period of three years.
 In consideration of these services, we granted to Mr. Iacocca 300,000 restricted shares of our common stock valued at \$1,119,000 based on the closing price on the grant date with no discount, which vest in equal amounts over the three year term of the agreement or immediately on his death.
-In addition, Mr. Iacocca forfeited 250,000 options to purchase our common stock at an exercise price of \$3.69 per share that were fully vested.

-The 300,000 shares we agreed to grant to Mr. Iacocca was initially recorded as deferred compensation expense, reported as a reduction of stockholder's equity which will subsequently be amortized into compensation expense on a straight-line basis as services are provided over the three year vesting period.
-The forfeiture of the 250,000 options will have no effect on our financial statements, since the options are fully vested.
+The grant to Mr. Iacocca was initially recorded as deferred compensation, reported as a reduction of stockholder's equity and will subsequently be amortized into compensation expense on a straight-line basis as services are provided over the three year vesting period.